Cuco Martina: Netherlands

 Martina played youth football with Feyenoord.
 He spent his early senior career with RBC Roosendaal in the Eerste Divisie.
+On 9 April 2009, Martina signed his first professional contract with the club, keeping him until 2011.
 In 2011, he joined RKC Waalwijk of the Eredivisie.
 He played 59 official matches in two seasons in North Brabant, scoring to open a 2–0 home win over N.E.C. on 8 December 2012.

 On 30 July 2013, he joined FC Twente on a three-year deal for an undisclosed fee.
 Martina played 59 games across all competitions for the Enschede club, scoring once: an added-time equaliser in a 2–2 home draw with Feyenoord on 23 February 2014.

 Southampton

-He signed a two-year contract with English club Southampton on 7 July 2015.
+Martina signed a two-year contract with English club Southampton on 7 July 2015.
 An unused substitute in the first leg, Martina made his Southampton debut in their UEFA Europa League third qualifying round second leg away to Vitesse Arnhem, playing the full 90 minutes of a 2–0 win on 6 August.
 Three days later, he made his league debut as a half-time substitute for fellow new signing Cédric Soares in a 2–2 draw against Newcastle United.
 Martina became the first-ever Curaçao international to play for Southampton and the second to play in the Premier League after West Bromwich Albion's Shelton Martis in 2009.

 On 26 December 2015, on his first start, Martina scored his only goal for the Saints, a long-range strike to open a 4–0 win over Arsenal.
 He became the first Curaçaoan to score in the Premier League.
 He was released by Southampton at the end of the 2016–17 season.